This is due to various factors, like the menstrual cycle, pregnancy and menopause.

 How do I know if my acne is hormonal?

-Here are a few signs your breakouts are hormone-related.
+Here are 5 signs your breakouts are hormone-related.
 It’s probably hormonal acne if:

 1. you’ve passed puberty

-The reality is that acne can happen at any time.
+The reality is that acne can and does happen at any time.

 However, hormonal acne is most likely to appear in your 20s because those are the years you’re most hormonally active.